-- As much as possible, reposition the projector so that it is centered on the screen and below the bottom of the screen. - Press enter and go to Quick choice > Keystone.
-Adjust the setting as needed.
+- As much as possible, reposition the projector so that it is centered on the screen and below the bottom of the screen. - The projector can automatically correct slanted sides of the picture when the projector is tilted up or down.
+However, additional corrections might be required in certain situations.
+Press enter and go to Quick choice > Keystone.
+Adjust the setting as needed, or enable or disable the automatic keystone correction.